 Teachers consult with the Director and Program Supervisor when they believe a child is ready to transition.
-After looking at development, as well as age, we discuss the process with parents, as well as the child's new classroom teacher, and begin the transition process.
+After looking at development, as well as age, we discuss the process with parents, as well as the child's new classroom teacher and begin the transition process.

 We highly encourage parents to tour the classroom that their child is transitioning into.
-This gives parents the opportunity to meet the lead and assistant teachers, learn the schedule of the day, as well as any special procedures for the new classroom.
+This gives parents the opportunity to meet the lead and assistant teachers and learn the schedule of the day, as well as any special procedures for the new classroom.
 The more a parent knows about the classroom their child is moving into, the more at ease the child will feel.

-After a parent tour, children are scheduled times to visit their new classrooms during specific times of the day.
-These times are usually calmer times with important routines.
+After a parent tour, children are scheduled times to visit their new classrooms during specific times of the days.
+We try to schedule visits during calmer parts of the day, or during planned classroom activities.
 After the "visit" the child will return to their classroom.
 As the days progress, visits grow longer and longer as the child adjusts.
 Some children transition within 1-2 weeks, while others take longer.
 Generally, the older the child is the faster they will transition.
 The infant-to-toddler transition is usually the longest.